-On January 14, 2002 we provided a draft of KPMG's report to Ginnie Mae officials for their review and comment.
+On December 19, 2002 KPMG provided a draft of KPMG's report to Ginnie Mae officials for their review and comment.
 The draft was subsequently discussed with Ginnie Mae officials.
-Ginnie Mae largely agreed with the results of the audit.
+Ginnie Mae agreed with the results of the audit.
 Ginnie Mae's comments were considered in developing the final version of this report.